JoseRoca/WinFBX/docs/String Management/CRegExp Class.md

 ' Output: "Is the cost of gasoline going up?"
 ```

-Adds an space after the dots that are immediately followed by a word.
+Adds a space after the dots that are immediately followed by a word.

 ```
 DIM pRegExp AS CRegExp